IPGP/rinexmod/README.md

 ## Project Overview

-This project is composed of 4 scripts.
+This project is composed of 3 scripts.

 * `rinexmod.py` takes a list of RINEX Hanakata compressed files (.d.Z or .d.gz or .rnx.gz),
-loop the rinex files list to modifiy the file's header.
+loop the rinex files list to modifiy the file's headers.
 It then write them back to Hanakata compressed format in an output folder.
 It permits also to rename the files changing the four first characters of the file name with another station code.
 It can write those files with the long name naming convention with the --longname option.